lab1092/blender-manual_ja/manual/render/camera/introduction.rst

 Select a camera and then move around in the 3D view to a desired position and direction for your camera (so that you're seeing what you want the camera to see).
-Now press :kbd:`ctrl-alt-pad0` and your selected camera positions itself to match the view, and switches to camera view.
+Now press :kbd:`Ctrl-Alt-Numpad0` and your selected camera positions itself to match the view, and switches to camera view.

 Camera View Positioning
 =======================

-By enabling :guilabel:`Lock Camera to View` in the View menu of the View Properties panel, while in camera view, you can navigate the 3d viewport as usual, while remaining in camera view.
+By enabling *Lock Camera to View* in the View menu of the View Properties panel, while in camera view, you can navigate the 3d viewport as usual, while remaining in camera view.
 Controls are exactly the same as when normally moving in 3d.